This information applies to England and Wales.

 You may also need to think about funding for things like course materials, books and travel.

-If you're 19 or older, you might qualify for an Advanced Learner Loan to cover course fees.
+If you are 19 or older, you might qualify for an Advanced Learner Loan to cover course fees.

-The amount of money you get depends on the type of course you're doing, your course fees and the maximum loan available for your course.
+The amount of money you get depends on the type of course, your course fees and the maximum loan available for your course.

 Advanced Learner Loan: what you'll get (GOV.UK)